Tectrain is now Tecnovy! Everything stays the same – just with a fresh, international look. Learn more.

 As the number of electronic components in vehicles is steadily increasing, there are more functions supported by electronic control units.
 In some cases, whole functions are entirely taken over by electronic systems, such as the Connected Cars or Autonomous Vehicles explained above.

 Therefore, automotive cybersecurity can be conceptually defined as maintaining the confidentiality, integrity, and availability of the technological resources of IT systems and the connected infrastructures of cars.
-At the same time, it also implies the prevention, detection, and reaction to any cyber-attacks and the protection of the sensitive data related to the driver and other connected car users.
+At the same time, it also implies the prevention, detection and reaction to any cyber-attacks and the protection of the sensitive data related to the driver and other connected car users.

 Common Security Attacks on Automotive Systems